django/deps/draft/email-providers.md

 * Analyzing impact of moving `fail_silently` into the sending APIs and out of the SMTP EmailBackend (Claude 4.6 Opus, which also first suggested this approach to resolving "the `fail_silently` problem" in an earlier draft)
-* Proofreading and technical review (Claude 4.6 Opus; Gemini 3 Pro; GPT-5.2 and 5.4)
+* Proofreading and technical review (Claude 4.6 Opus; Gemini 3 Pro; GPT-5.2
+  and 5.4)
+* Renaming "email providers" to "mailers" in the DEP (Codex GPT-5.5 medium)

 ## Copyright